MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license-troubleshooting.md

 You're most likely missing object permissions for tables that the current page or record links to.

-## <a name="microsoft--access-has-been-enabled-but-users-get-a-permission-error" />Microsoft 365 access has been enabled, but users get a permission error
+## <a name="microsoft-365-access-has-been-enabled-but-users-get-a-permission-error" />Microsoft 365 access has been enabled, but users get a permission error

 ### <a name="symptoms" />Symptoms